Kirai-Kevin/Personal-Finance-Dashboard/README.md

 ## Note

-This application uses AI JSON with AWS Bedrock and the Claude AI model.
-Make sure you have the necessary permissions and quotas set up in your AWS account to use these services.
+This application uses AI JSON with AWS Bedrock and the Claude model.

 ## AI JSON Configuration

 The `flow.ai.yaml` file contains the AI JSON configuration for this project.
 It defines the flow of operations, including prompts for financial analysis, budget recommendations, and savings progress calculations.

-To modify the behavior of the AI model or add new features, you can edit the `flow.ai.yaml` file.
-Refer to the AI JSON documentation for more information on how to structure and extend the flow.